Configure a NLB

 - For private IP, enter a private IP address directly.
 For public IP, Public IP is required for an NLB that is connected to the Internet.

 Public IPs must first be reserved.
 Reserve public IPs using the IP Manager in the main menu.

 - Add IP: Assign one or more additional Listener IPs; additional IPs are optional.
 For private IP, choose Add private IP and enter the address directly.

-- Reserve public IP: Available only when there are no reserved public IPs.
+- Reserve public IP: Available only when no reserved public IPs exist.
 Click Add IP > Reserve public IP, enter a name for the IP block, the number of IPs to be reserved, and click Reserve IPs.

 - Public IP: Public IPs must already have been reserved.
 Click Add IP and choose a reserved IP block name from the drop-down list, then select a reserved IP address.

 - Multiple IPs: Use Add IP again to add as many IPs as needed.
 All added private and public IPs are listed below the IP settings.